BRAINSia/BRAINSPydra/README.md

 Using BRAINSPydra to run AutoWorkup using the Pydra dataflow engine requires the following steps:
 1) Define config_environment to set parameters for individual steps in AutoWorkup and config_experimental to set parameters for the computing environment (examples: config_environment_argon.json and config_experimental_argon.json)
-2) Generate an array job of AutoWorkup pipelines to avoid the Pydra overhead of submitting many sessions through the same pipeline script.
+2) Generate an array job of AutoWorkup pipelines to avoid the Pydra overhead of submitting many sessions through the same pipeline script (session_count recommended to be 10).
 Further instruction is given in `Generating Pipeline Jobs`.
 3) Submit the array job of pipelines to the Sun Grid Engine.
 Further instruction is given in `Running the Pipeline`.

 ### Generating Pipeline Jobs